Linde (NYSE:LIN) Price Target Increased to $340.00 by Analysts at Wells Fargo & Company

-Linde (NYSE:LIN) had its target price hoisted by Wells Fargo & Company from $311.00 to $340.00 in a research note issued to investors on Tuesday morning, The Fly reports.
-They currently have an overweight rating on the basic materials company’s stock.
+Linde (NYSE:LIN) had its target price hoisted by investment analysts at Wells Fargo & Company from $311.00 to $340.00 in a report released on Tuesday, The Fly reports.
+The brokerage currently has an “overweight” rating on the basic materials company’s stock.
+Wells Fargo & Company‘s target price suggests a potential upside of 15.65% from the stock’s previous close.

-Other analysts also recently issued reports about the company.
-Deutsche Bank Aktiengesellschaft increased their price objective on Linde from $330.00 to $345.00 and gave the company a buy rating in a report on Friday, May 7th.
-The Goldman Sachs Group increased their price objective on Linde from $309.00 to $340.00 and gave the company a buy rating in a report on Tuesday.
-Barclays increased their price objective on Linde from $285.00 to $340.00 and gave the company an overweight rating in a report on Friday, May 7th.
-Zacks Investment Research upgraded shares of Linde from a hold rating to a buy rating and set a $335.00 target price on the stock in a report on Tuesday.
-Finally, Morgan Stanley lifted their target price on shares of Linde from $285.00 to $330.00 and gave the stock an overweight rating in a research report on Monday.
-Two analysts have rated the stock with a hold rating and twenty have given a buy rating to the company.
-The company currently has a consensus rating of Buy and an average target price of $305.00.
+LIN has been the topic of several other reports.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Linde from $330.00 to $345.00 and gave the company a “buy” rating in a research note on Friday, May 7th.
+Morgan Stanley lifted their price objective on Linde from $285.00 to $330.00 and gave the company an “overweight” rating in a research note on Monday.
+UBS Group reaffirmed a “buy” rating on shares of Linde in a research note on Monday, February 8th.
+Zacks Investment Research raised Linde from a “hold” rating to a “buy” rating and set a $335.00 price objective on the stock in a research note on Tuesday.
+Finally, DZ Bank reaffirmed a “buy” rating on shares of Linde in a research note on Friday, February 19th.
+Two equities research analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company’s stock.
+Linde presently has an average rating of “Buy” and an average target price of $305.00.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, June 17th.
-Stockholders of record on Thursday, June 3rd will be issued a $1.06 dividend.
-This represents a $4.24 dividend on an annualized basis and a dividend yield of 1.42%.
-The ex-dividend date is Wednesday, June 2nd.
-Linde’s dividend payout ratio is currently 57.77%.

-In other news, insider Kelcey E. Hoyt sold 2,559 shares of the firm’s stock in a transaction dated Friday, February 12th.
-The shares were sold at an average price of $251.66, for a total value of $643,997.94.
+In other Linde news, insider Kelcey E. Hoyt sold 2,559 shares of Linde stock in a transaction that occurred on Friday, February 12th.
+The stock was sold at an average price of $251.66, for a total transaction of $643,997.94.
 Following the sale, the insider now directly owns 6,779 shares in the company, valued at approximately $1,706,003.14.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-0.70% of the stock is currently owned by company insiders.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+0.70% of the stock is owned by insiders.

-Large investors have recently added to or reduced their stakes in the company.
-Tortoise Investment Management LLC boosted its holdings in shares of Linde by 131.6% in the 1st quarter.
-Tortoise Investment Management LLC now owns 88 shares of the basic materials company’s stock valued at $25,000 after buying an additional 50 shares in the last quarter.
-Trustcore Financial Services LLC acquired a new stake in Linde in the 4th quarter worth approximately $25,000.
-Prime Capital Investment Advisors LLC acquired a new stake in Linde in the 1st quarter worth approximately $27,000.
-Knuff & Co LLC boosted its stake in Linde by 75.4% in the 4th quarter.
-Knuff & Co LLC now owns 100 shares of the basic materials company’s stock worth $26,000 after purchasing an additional 43 shares in the last quarter.
-Finally, Graves Light Private Wealth Management Inc. acquired a new stake in Linde in the 4th quarter worth approximately $26,000.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+BlackRock Inc. increased its holdings in shares of Linde by 0.9% in the 1st quarter.
+BlackRock Inc. now owns 31,736,556 shares of the basic materials company’s stock valued at $8,890,678,000 after acquiring an additional 271,363 shares during the last quarter.
+Norges Bank bought a new stake in shares of Linde in the 4th quarter valued at approximately $2,719,979,000.
+Bank of New York Mellon Corp increased its holdings in shares of Linde by 9.4% in the 4th quarter.
+Bank of New York Mellon Corp now owns 10,126,594 shares of the basic materials company’s stock valued at $2,668,460,000 after acquiring an additional 866,271 shares during the last quarter.
+FMR LLC increased its holdings in shares of Linde by 3.0% in the 4th quarter.
+FMR LLC now owns 9,996,778 shares of the basic materials company’s stock valued at $2,635,060,000 after acquiring an additional 295,298 shares during the last quarter.
+Finally, Geode Capital Management LLC increased its holdings in shares of Linde by 2.0% in the 1st quarter.
+Geode Capital Management LLC now owns 8,234,156 shares of the basic materials company’s stock valued at $2,300,479,000 after acquiring an additional 159,634 shares during the last quarter.
 Institutional investors and hedge funds own 72.64% of the company’s stock.

 Linde Company Profile